-You might already be quite familiar with how wine is made (and we have plenty of resources if not!).
-But when it comes to spirits, whisky in particular, we’re talking about a totally different process, although it has some things in common with wine production.
-Here’s a summary of how whisky is made.
+You might already be quite familiar with how wine is made (and we have plenty of resources if not!) but when it comes to spirits, whisky in particular, we’re talking about a totally different process.
+However, there’s no need to panic; we were as lost as you ten years ago but we’ve since embarked on a spirit journey and we’re here to share what we’ve learnt with you.
+Here’s our quick summary of how whisky is made.

 The basics